If you’re reading this, you might be a complete beginner or you might be an EPOS pro looking for the right software third or fourth time round.

 If you’re a pub chain, this is an example of a mature software ecosystem where a generalist POS system alone isn’t enough.

 Have a think about what areas you’d like specialist software, and where the native capabilities of a POS are enough.
 Generally speaking, we’d expect your staff to continue using the front-end of a POS; and Lightspeed, shown here, has a lot of functions for table-service pubs.
-However; other things a POS handles, such as staff or inventory management, are areas where other software can become helpful.
-This integration ecosystem uses Tenzo for advanced analytics; Market Man for procurement and inventory; Deputy for staff management; and Xero for accounting – all of which will integrate with Lightspeed.
+However, other POS applications, such as staff or inventory management, are areas where other software can become helpful.
+This integration ecosystem uses Tenzo for advanced analytics; Deputy for staff management; and Xero for accounting – all of which will integrate with Lightspeed.

 One other thing to consider is the “multi-site management” of a POS.
 That’s your login screen as the multi-site manager; and how easy it is for you to dip from pub to pub to compare performance, set menus centrally, and pull different data together to give you a total overview of your business.